del norte senior center

 80-100 individuals experiencing homelessness receiving mobile shower and hygiene services.

-55-60 individuals experiencing homelessness receiving intensive case management to improve health, reduce chronic use of emergency and hospital services and reintegrate into self-sufficiency.
+55-60 individuals experiencing homelessness receiving intensive case management to improve health, reduce chronic use of emergency and hospital services and reintegrate into productive society.

 ANNUAL ECONOMIC IMPACT